turtle96/taskell/docs/DeveloperGuide.md

 **MSS**

-1. User requests to add tasks either with or without deadline
+1. User requests to add tasks

 2. Taskell adds the task<br>
 Use case ends

 **Extensions**

 2a.
-The user did not follow the given format to add a task or deadline
+The user did not follow the given format to add the task

 > 2a1.
-Taskell shows the help website<br>
+Taskell displays invalid command format warning<br>
   Use case resumes at step 1

 #### Use case: Delete task